 end-user who the client application expects to grant authorization.
 If the value is null, go to

-Get the value of acrs from the /auth/authorization API response.
+to generate a response to the client application.acrs from the /auth/authorization API response.
 The value represents a list

 of ACRs (Authentication Context Class References) and comes from (1) acr claim in claims request